Copyright © 2006-2010 Davor Ocelic

 against the Kerberos database.
 In case of a successful authentication,

-the KDC ("Key Distribution Center") will
+the KDC ("Key Distribution Center

 issue users a "confirmation", called the TGT

-("Ticket-Granting Ticket").
+").
 From that point on, and

 until their ticket expires, users will be transparently granted access

-name, the "Ticket-granting Ticket").
+Hence its name, the "Ticket-granting Ticket").

 While the idea of a centralized network authentication is not unique, let's quickly identify Kerberos-specific elements in the authentication process:

-The Kerberos database only contains the information necessary for Kerberos authentication; it does not (and can not) contain any other information, such as people's real names, Unix user and group IDs etc. This makes Kerberos well-defined and easy to fit in a network infrastructure.
+The Kerberos database only contains the information necessary for Kerberos authentication; it does not (and can not) contain any other information, such as people's real names, Unix user and group IDs, etc. This makes Kerberos well-defined and easy to fit in a network infrastructure.

 When a central directory is required for users' real names, IDs, meta information and other network information, OpenLDAP is often used in combination and installed after Kerberos as explained in another article from the series, the OpenLDAP Guide.